-Eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis) is a chronic immune system disease in which a type of white blood cell (eosinophil) builds up in the lining of the tube that connects your mouth to your stomach (esophagus).
+Eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis) is a chronic immune system disease.
+With this disease, a type of white blood cell, called an eosinophil, builds up in the lining of the tube that connects your mouth to your stomach.
+This tube is also called the esophagus.
 This buildup, which is a reaction to foods, allergens or acid reflux, can inflame or injure the esophageal tissue.
 Damaged esophageal tissue can lead to difficulty swallowing or cause food to get stuck when you swallow.

-Eosinophilic esophagitis has been identified only since the early 90s, but is now considered a major cause of digestive system (gastrointestinal) illness.
+Eosinophilic esophagitis has been identified only since the early '90s, but is now considered a major cause of digestive system illness.
 Research is ongoing and will likely lead to revisions in the diagnosis and treatment of eosinophilic esophagitis.

 Signs and symptoms include:

-- Food getting stuck in the esophagus after swallowing (impaction)
+- Food getting stuck in the esophagus after swallowing, also known as impaction

 - Chest pain that is often centrally located and does not respond to antacids